zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 By default, the library will pick up your flyway data source (or the primary data source if no flyway data source is configured), create its own schema and start setting up its tables in there.
 You can customize this process in two ways:

-If you want to use a different data source for schema maintainence (for example to use a different username) and configuring the Spring Flyway datasource is not enough, your can define a spring bean of type `DataSource` and annotate it with `@NakadiProducerDataSource`.
+If you want to use a different data source for schema maintenance (for example to use a different username) and configuring the Spring Flyway datasource is not enough, your can define a spring bean of type `DataSource` and annotate it with `@NakadiProducerDataSource`.